 The term fabrication is not synonymous with a project nor should a fabrication extend for the life of a project.
-For example, a grant may be given to a researcher for completing a specific project that will require that several pieces of capital equipment be fabricated.
+For example, a grant may be given to a researcher for completing a specific project that will require that several capital assets be fabricated.

 If it is a contract-deliverable item, it must be completed in time to meet the delivery schedule as outlined in the provisions of the grant.
 The purchase of supplies and materials are to be recorded in account code 810700 (Fabricated Equipment Components) and 810800 (Federal Fabricated Equipment Components).
 Once the fabricated deliverable is completed all cost will be the responsibility of the PI's unit to move to the appropriate expense account code and will not be capitalized.
 If applicable this may cause GAR or F&A to be calculated on the expenses.
-With this being a deliverable it cannot be capitalize by the university.